jLantxa/mapache/README.md

 If you run the executable, you will be greeted by something like this:

 ```
-Incremental backup tool
+[backup] is a de-duplicating, incremental backup tool

 Usage: backup --repo <REPO> <COMMAND>

 Commands:
-  init      Initialize a new repository
+  init      Initializes a new repository
-  log       Show all snapshots present in the repository
-  snapshot  Create a new snapshot
+  snapshot  Creates a new snapshot
   restore   Restores a snapshot
+  log       Shows all snapshots present in the repository
+  forget    Removes snapshots from the repository
   cat       Prints repository objects
   help      Print this message or the help of the given subcommand(s)